United States Exploring Expedition: Return route

 On August 9, after three months of surveying, the squadron met off Macuata.
 The Vincennes and Peacock proceeded onwards to the Sandwich Islands, with the Flying Fish and Porpoise to meet them in Oahu by October.
 Along the way, Wilkes named the Phoenix Group and made a stop at the Palmyra Atoll, making their group the first European scientific expedition in their known history to visit Palmyra.
 While in Hawaii, the officers were welcomed by Governor Kekūanaōʻa, King Kamehameha III, his aide William Richards, and the journalist James Jackson Jarves.
 The expedition surveyed Kauai, Oahu, Hawaii, and the peak of Mauna Loa.
 The Porpoise was dispatched in November to survey several of the Tuamotus, including Aratika, Kauehi, Raraka, and Katiu, and then proceeded to Penrhyn before returning to Oahu on 24 March.

 On April 5, 1841, the squadron departed Honolulu, the Porpoise and Vincennes for the Pacific Northwest, the Peacock and Flying Fish to resurvey Samoa, before rejoining the squadron.
 Along the way, the Peacock and Flying Fish surveyed Jarvis Island, Enderbury Island, the Tokelau Islands, and Fakaofo.
 The Peacock followed this with surveys of the Tuvalu islands of Nukufetau, Vaitupu, and Nanumanga in March.
 In April, the Peacock surveyed the Gilbert Islands of Tabiteuea, Nonouti, Aranuka, Maiana, Abemama, Kuria, Tarawa, Marakei, Butaritari, and Makin, before returning to Oahu on June 13.
 The Peacock and Flying Fish then left for the Columbia River on June 21.

 In April 1841, USS Peacock, under Lieutenant William L. Hudson, and USS Flying Fish, surveyed Drummond's Island, which was named for an American of the expedition.
 Lieutenant Hudson heard from a member of his crew that a ship had wrecked off the island and her trespassing crew killed by the Gilbertese.
-A woman and her child has survived, so Hudson decided to invade with a small force of marines and sailors, under William M. Walker, to search the island.
+A woman and her child had survived, so Hudson decided to invade with a small force of marines and sailors, under William M. Walker, to search the island.
 Initially, the locals were peaceful and the Americans were able to survey the island without consequences.
 When the party was returning to their ship, Hudson noticed a member of his crew was missing.